 I know it’s all about encouragement, but still…

 Why not stop trying to fix or make light of things?

 Do we tell people with other ailments the same kinds of things?

-Maybe we do, though if so, I don’t think it’s as prevalent.
+Maybe, though if so, I don’t think it’s nearly as prevalent.

 Does it matter?

 I say no matter what struggle a person is dealing with, whether it’s the child who wakens in the night and is afraid of the dark, or whether it’s a cancer patient facing a whole heap of unknowns, it might be a good idea to stop telling them how to feel.

 Listening, validating and allowing genuine feelings to be felt might be a better option.